Adversary Lower Bounds for the Collision and the Set Equality Problems: Construction of the Adversary Matrix

 \subsection{First Attempt}

-In this section, we define matrices $W_{\qp,k}$ that may seem as the most natural choice for the decomposition~\rf(eqn:decomposition).
-Unfortunately, as we show in this section, they do not work well enough, so we will have to modify the construction in \rf(sec:success).
+In this section, we define matrices $W_{\qp,k}$ that may seem as the most natural choice for the decomposition~\rfO(eqn:decomposition).
+Unfortunately, they do not work well enough, so we will have to modify the construction in \rfO(sec:success).